AlisaLyskova/Clonotype_identification_tools/README.md

 2. **MiXCR Performance**
    - No significant difference observed between BCR and TCR detection using the standard MiXCR pipeline.

-3. **TRUST4 vs. MiXCR**
+3. **Tools comparison**
+   - Disjunction leads with the highest F1‑score (79.37 %), showing the best balance of precision and recall.
+   - The highest precision is achieved by MiXCR (83.62 %).
+This tools produce fewer false positives, which is critical in tasks where the cost of an error is high.
-   - TRUST4 showed lower accuracy compared to the standard MiXCR pipeline.
+   - TRUST4 is the least effective
-   - A custom MiXCR run outperformed TRUST4.
+     - F1‑score: 45.68 % (lowest)
+     - Recall: 38.45 % (low)
+     - Accuracy: 51.03 % (below average)

-4. **TRUST4 Modes Comparison**
+5. **TRUST4 Modes Comparison**
    - BAM and FASTQ modes produced nearly identical results.
    - BAM mode ran **twice as fast** as FASTQ mode.

-5. **Coverage vs. Precision Trend**
+6. **Coverage vs. Precision Trend**
    - There is a clear tendency: **higher coverage correlates with improved precision in clonotype detection**.

 ### Summary